 Piriformis syndrome causes

-The etiology of piriformis syndrome may be described as primary or secondary.
+Piriformis syndrome can be described as primary or secondary.
 Primary piriformis syndrome can be tied to an anatomical cause, such as split piriformis muscle, split sciatic nerve, or an uncommon sciatic nerve path.
 Causes of secondary piriformis syndrome may be macrotrauma, microtrauma, or local ischemia.

-It can also be the tightness or inflammation caused by damage to the muscle causing decreased blood flow in the region.
-In 90 percent of people, the sciatic nerve travels deep to the belly of piriformis, but in the case of an early division of the nerve into its tibial and peroneal branches, the relationship of the nerve to the muscle may be a predisposing factor in the development of piriformis syndrome.
+It can also be the tightness or inflammation caused by damage to the muscle, which can decrease the blood flow in the area.
+In 90 percent of people, the sciatic nerve travels deep to the belly of piriformis, but if there’s an early division of the nerve into its tibial and peroneal branches, this may be a predisposing factor of developing piriformis syndrome.

-Increased tone, tightness, and hypertrophy of piriformis along with sacroiliac joint or piriformis muscle swelling could all be contributing causes to the impingement of the sciatic nerve in the greater sciatic foramen.
-Imaging studies have shown hypertrophied piriformis in athletes across all sports including distance runners and football quarterbacks alike.
+Increased tone, tightness, and hypertrophy of piriformis, along with sacroiliac joint or piriformis muscle swelling, could all be contributing causes to the impingement of the sciatic nerve in the greater sciatic foramen.
+Imaging studies have shown hypertrophied piriformis in athletes across all sports, including runners and football quarterbacks alike.

-Does piriformis syndrome go away?
+Does piriformis syndrome ever go away?

 Diagnosis of piriformis syndrome